 When you can identify the specific triggers that lead to IBS flare ups, you can more successfully manage your condition.
 To learn more about IBS treatment options, visit our webpage below dedicated to IBS:

 Think you may have IBS?
 There’s no better time than IBS Awareness Month to get checked!

 Maybe you’ve been putting off going to the doctor for a while because let’s face it, no one actually enjoys going to see a gastroenterologist.
-That being said, Dr. Rieders and Dr. Reddy of GastroCare LI are here to help those who are suffering with symptoms of IBS.
+That being said, Dr. Rieders, Dr. Reddy and Dr. Brandon Rieders of GastroCare LI are here to help those who are suffering with symptoms of IBS.

 If you live or work on Long Island near Valley Stream or Glendale, we encourage you to give our office a call today to schedule your appointment.
 We’ll discuss your symptoms, work towards making a diagnosis (if appropriate), and educate you on how to better manage and treat IBS.